|

 computer scientists should know what are important in his

-discipline.
-By the first glance, this approach looks
+own discipline.
+At first glance, this approach looks

 similar to the validation process of face validity, but

-yet there is a difference.
-In content validity, evidence
+yet there is a subtle difference.
+In content validity, evidence is

-is obtained by looking for agreement in judgments by
+obtained by looking for agreement in judgments by judges.
+In short,

 experts tend to take their knowledge for granted and